-The advantage of Books is that they can facilitate transfer of knowledge from one Clan to another and one Tribe to another.
+The advantage of Books is that they can facilitate transfer of knowledge from one Clan to another and one Tribe to another, at least in terms of achieving a basic understanding of the concepts (DLO) and possibly beyond.
 A Book may be read by the Tribe as part of its research attempts and constitutes a research attempt.
 Each level of literacy provides a 5% chance of obtaining DLO (this is significantly better than the 1/20 chance of obtaining DLO without a book or waiting the 12 turns to attain the auto DLO).
-See Library.
-Once every DL of knowledge is assimilated the knowledge is successfully acquired.
-To read a Book requires a 10 in the relevant Skill.
+See also Library, which increases the effectiveness of reading a Book.
+To read a Book requires a 10 in the relevant Skill, as well as any other prerequisites for that topic.
 For example, you could not read a Book on Trade Routes unless you have Eco10.
 (Similarly, you cannot read a Book on Com12 unless you have Com11).
-But with a few Lit levels it is far quicker to read a Book than gain DLO (which is about a 1/20 chance) and work through the levels.
+But with a few Lit levels it is far quicker to read a Book than gain DLO (which is about a 1/20 chance) normally.

 Only one Tribe may attempt to read a particular Book each turn (may not be read by Elements etc).
-If reading a Book in order to attain a research, the Book must be held by the reader until the research is completed else the research will lapse.
-To read from a Book once DLO is attained counts as a Research Project under development (see University Costs below).

 Please list the % chance of success in your Orders (unless the research has already been started).

 Note: the coding for reading books has never been completed.
 It is done manually when the DLO attempt is made (that is, the GM actually rolls the dice!).
 However, once DLO is attained the module takes over and it is not known exactly what happens here.
-Experience suggests that reading a book gives a much better chance of attaining levels beyond DLO than not reading one, but the chances do not appear to be as high as the percentage chances that are supposed to be provided by Lit levels and Library.
-One possibility is that Jeff may not have coded for Library.
-Nevertheless, it is attaining the DLO that is the toughest part of research - and reading Books with Library and a few Lit levels provides a huge bonus on this.